Where to Stay in Berlin - A Local’s Neighborhood Guide

 Where to stay

 Indigo East Side - A very good mid-range option that looks right over the East Side Gallery (and the Spree river) and is right next to the Uber Eats arena and Warschauer Straße.
-Rooms are surprisingly stylish for this price range, and there’s a great rooftop bar (with terrace) and an in-house restaurant. €110-250
+Rooms are surprisingly stylish for this price range, and there’s a great rooftop bar (with terrace) and an in-house restaurant. €120-180

-Michelberger Hotel - One of the city’s most unique hotels, the Michelberger is set inside a huge former factory and balances a smart boutique design aesthetic with a laid-back, welcoming hostel vibe.
-As well as cool rooms it has a courtyard for concerts, a bar and an above-average restaurant. €140-230
+Michelberger Hotel - One of the city’s most unique hotels, the Michelberger is set inside a huge former factory and balances a sleek, design-forward aesthetic with a laid-back, welcoming vibe.
+As well as cool rooms it also has a courtyard for concerts, a bar, and an above-average restaurant.
+It's a quick walk across the river into the adjacent neighborhood of Neukölln too. €110-180

-Nhow Hotel - Situated just down from the Oberbaumbrücke and right on the Spree, this large hotel has a splashy, quirky and colourful interior as well as a music theme that extends to in-house recording studio and guitars and keyboards you can rent for the rooms.
-There’s a restaurant and an upbeat bar, and the breakfast is generous.
-There’s also a downstairs gym and spa. €140-340
+Nhow Hotel - Situated just down from the Oberbaumbrücke (Oberbaum Bridge - Berlin's most famous bridge) and overlooking the Spree River, this large hotel has a splashy, colorful, and very quirky interior.
+The theme is musical with an in-house recording studio and guitars and keyboards you can rent for the rooms.
+There’s also a decent gym and spa. €100-150

 4. Kreuzberg

-Pros: Buzzy and multicultural with plenty of bars, live venues, and clubs; great foodie scene including Markthalle 9; more sedate on the western side; a few interesting museums
+Pros: Buzzy and multicultural with plenty of bars, live music venues, and clubs; great foodie scene including Markthalle 9; more sedate on the western side; a few interesting museums

 Always lovely Chamissoplatz.
 Photo: HMUHH, CC BY-SA 4.0, via Wikimedia Commons